‘Big Brother 20’ Spoilers: Scottie Reveals Jury House Plan For Selecting Winner

 Warning: This article contains spoilers for Big Brother Season 20.

-Scottie Salton has won his way back into the Big Brother house after beating Faysal Shafaat, Bayleigh Dayton and Angie “Rockstar” Lantry in the Jury Battle Back competition.
+Scottie Salton has won his way back into the Big Brother house after beating Faysal Shafaat, Bayleigh Dayton, and Angie “Rockstar” Lantry in the Jury Battle Back competition.
 After spending a week in the jury house, Scottie is now revealing some of the details of his conversations with Bayleigh and Rockstar with the houseguests still in the game.
 It’s a daring game move, but one Scottie hopes will keep him in the house.

 According to Big Brother Daily, Scottie has revealed to Haleigh Broucher that the jury members have been working on a plan to decide who is going to win Big Brother.
-Scottie claims that he, Rockstar and Bayleigh have devised a plan to all vote for the same person no matter what come finale night.
-The threesome agreed to rope two more jury member into their alliance to ensure that the vote goes at least five-to-four when it’s time for the final vote.
+Scottie claims that he, Rockstar, and Bayleigh have devised a plan to all vote for the same person no matter what comes on finale night.
+The threesome agreed to rope two more jury members into their alliance to ensure that the vote goes at least five-to-four when it’s time for the final vote.

-This pitch has likely already been delivered to Faysal who is currently the third member in the jury house since Scottie left on Thursday.
-Faysal was in an alliance with Rockstar, Bayliegh, and Scottie before they were all evicted so this plan might just work out.
+This pitch has likely already been delivered to Faysal, who is currently the third member in the jury house since Scottie left on Thursday.
+Faysal was in an alliance with Rockstar, Bayleigh, and Scottie before they were all evicted, so this plan might just work out.
 Since the entire “The Hive” alliance has been picked off each week by “Level 6,” they will be the majority in the Jury House.
 Scottie and Haleigh, the last two members of “The Hive” in the BB house, are currently sitting on the block and will not be pulled off by POV winner Kaycee Clark.
 With one of them guaranteed to go home in Week 10, Bayleigh and Rockstar’s plan could very well work out.

 Hugs don’t last long in the #BB20 house.
 Tune in NOW! pic.twitter.com/4oHjUvjulH